Pysi/easyRLS/Tools/cmtk/README.md

 NRRD is a format that can be read by CMTK.
 I strongly recommend using it.
 You can find online [documentation](http://teem.sourceforge.net/nrrd/) and [format specifications](http://teem.sourceforge.net/nrrd/format.html).
 It is composed of a header and a binary which can be in the same file (.nrrd) or in two different files (.bin and .nhdr for example).
 You can read the head of a .nrrd file with `head your-file.nrrd`.

+Create nrrd with ImageJ: Load image sequence with ImageJ and save it as .raw file.
+Then create a header file following this template and save it as a text file with the file extension .nhdr .

+NRRD0004

+type: uint16
+dimension: 3
+space: RAS
+sizes: 614 1018 20
+space directions: (0.8,0,0) (0,0.8,0) (0,0,10.00)
+space units: "um" "um" "um"
+encoding: raw
+endian: big
+space origin: (0,0,0)
+data file: filename.raw

 ### cmtk registration

 To get help :